 Action simplification

-As discussed, all your actions are classes that extend the abstract base
+All your actions must extend the abstract base class ReduxAction<AppState>.

 abstract class AppAction extends ReduxAction<AppState> { }